 These games are a great way to promote quick thinking and range of thought as the words can be part of any topic.
 Try doing the crossword with a friend or loved one to have a friendly competition or some company while playing!

 8. Counting Games

 Counting games are another fun way to exercise your brain and boost your memory.
-Try counting backwards from 100 as quickly as you can.
-Then try counting backwards from 200.
-If this is too easy, count backwards by fives or increments of eleven for an added challenge.
+Try counting backward from 100 as quickly as you can.
+Then try counting backward from 200.
+If this is too easy, count backward by fives or increments of eleven for an added challenge.

 You can also play math games on your computer or phone to stimulate your brain and the ability to think on your feet.
 From word problems to simple subtraction and multiplication, you can find a math game that gets you thinking.

 Jigsaw puzzles are not only a great way to stimulate your brain and boost memory, but they make beautiful works of art when finished.
 Plus, you can put puzzles together with family and friends, and even frame them after you’re finished to preserve the picture.